Lialikelala/waifu2x-mac/README.md

 #  Waifu2x-mac
 ![CI](https://github.com/imxieyi/waifu2x-mac/workflows/CI/badge.svg)

+This fork adds a batch-processing feature to the command-line interface (CLI) usage.
+See the added **batch_convert_waifu2x.py** file.
+Further updates to come.

 Waifu2x port to macOS, also in Core ML and Metal.
 For other details please refer to [waifu2x-ios](https://github.com/imxieyi/waifu2x-ios).

 ## Project Status